 Once your radiation levels are safe, you’ll be allowed home.
 You’ll also be able to start eating your usual foods again.
 Check with the staff about what you can and can’t do when you get home.
 There are likely to be some precautions to take for up to a few weeks.

 You might need a scan shortly after your treatment.
 This shows if you need more radioiodine treatment.
-If you need more treatment it is usually given every 3-6 months.
+If you need more treatment it is usually given every 3 to 6 months.

 Your fertility won’t be affected by the treatment.
 But it’s safer not to become pregnant or get someone else pregnant during treatment, and for a year after.
 You should avoid all sex and open-mouthed kissing for a few days after treatment.